 To ensure these high standards are reflected across all organisations, we have recommended the appointment of an independent body to allow confidential, enhanced and digital reporting, as well as a major review of work at height culture.
-New technology has the potential to improve reporting and monitoring systems, but we can by driving long-term cultural change.
-The Government has pledged to protect European Union-derived health and safety protections immediately after Brexit, but the longer-term effects of the UK's exit from the EU remain
+New technology has the potential to improve reporting and monitoring systems, but we can policymakers, regulators and industry leaders to reduce only ensure effective engagement with these systems by driving long-term cultural change.
+The Government has pledged to protect European Union-derived health and safety protections immediately after Brexit, but the longer-term effects of the UK's exit from the EU remain unclear.